Best Of: Samin Nosrat / Elizabeth Gilbert

 Jesus God, it feels like it.

-Oh, it feels exactly like it felt that night.
+Ah, it feels exactly like it felt that night.
+Okay, well.

-Except now I know it's worse, no, because I know she's gonna just destroy me all over again.
+Except now I know it's worse.
+No, because I know she's going to just destroy me all over again.

 I have to.

-You just said that you know that she's not gonna say it back.
+Why?
+You just said that you know that she's not going to say it back.

 Maybe she will.